How do rescuers usually look for survivors? What to know after Florida condo collapse

 The first step is often assessing the scene to find out how many people may be trapped, Kris Hurley, a volunteer with the group Search and Rescue Assistance in Disasters, told the BBC in 2017.

 One technique rescuers use is to get everyone on the scene to be silent in order to determine if anyone is calling for help, Bob Zoldos of the Fairfax County Fire and Rescue unit told ABC News.
-His team had that strategy in mind while searching for survivors of the 2010 earthquake in Haiti.
+His team did that while searching for survivors of the 2010 earthquake in Haiti.

 What tools do rescuers use?